Sam-Gartenstein/zambia-index-insurance-optimization/README.md

 ### Total Benefit per Zone Change

-The table below shows the benefit from increasing zones.
-That is, it shows the benefit going from
+The table below reports the total benefit associated with increasing the number of zones at each stage of aggregation.
+Specifically, it shows the gains from:

-- Going from 10 provinces to 29 clusters
+- Expanding from 10 provinces to 29 clusters
-- 29 clusters to 115 districts
+- Expanding from 29 clusters to 115 districts
-- 115 districts to 2474 camps
+- Expanding from 115 districts to 2,474 camps

 | **Zoning Method**       | Total Benefit (in millions of Zambian Kwacha) |
 |--------------------------|-----------------------------------------------|